Employment

 Minimum Requirements:

-• Previous experience as an academic leader, preferably in independent schools and at the Upper School level.
+• Experience as a Lower School teacher.
+In addition, previous experience as an academic leader, preferably in independent schools and at the Lower School level, is preferred.

 • Excellent communication and interpersonal skills related to interactions with students, parents, and teachers.